 Pyridostigmine (Mestinon)

-- Mechanism: Pyridostigmine is an acetylcholinesterase inhibitor that increases the availability of acetylcholine at neuromuscular junctions, improving muscle contraction and strength.
+- Mechanism: Pyridostigmine is an acetylcholinesterase inhibitor that increases the availability of acetylcholine at the neuromuscular junction, helping improve muscle contraction and strength.

 - Vaccination Required: None.

-- Common Side Effects: Gastrointestinal discomfort, muscle cramps, increased salivation, diarrhea.
+- Common Side Effects: Gastrointestinal discomfort, diarrhea, abdominal cramping, increased salivation, sweating, and muscle cramps.

 Prednisone

-- Mechanism: Prednisone is a corticosteroid that reduces inflammation and suppresses the immune system, decreasing the production of antibodies that attack the neuromuscular junction in MG.
+- Mechanism: Prednisone is a corticosteroid that suppresses immune activity and reduces the antibody-driven attack on the neuromuscular junction.

 - Administration: Oral.